vermosen/RcppEigen-Lite/README.md

 # RcppUtils
-cross project tools to be used with Rcpp.
+cross project tools to be used with Rcpp code.